This post has been updated on October 31, 2023

 - Optimization of keywords for your content and site

-- Optimization of your site for users’ ease to encourage conversions
+- Optimization of your site’s user experience to encourage conversions

 - A robust email list and campaign

-If you can provide the influencer with something compelling enough, they will happily share it with their followers, providing you with a host of easy conversions.
+If you can provide the influencer with something compelling enough, they will happily share it with their followers, providing you with easy conversions.

 6 – PPC Ads

-Some might claim that Pay-Per-Click Ads should be higher on this list.
-And — for some businesses, some niches, some websites — they might be right.
+Some might claim that Pay-Per-Click Ads should be higher on this digital marketing tasks list.
+For some businesses, some niches, and some websites, they might be right.
 However, in most situations, good SEO has greater long-term value.
-That does not mean that PPC isn’t valuable, but leaning too heavily on PPC could have a steep impact on your bottom line.
+That does not mean PPC isn’t valuable, but relying too heavily on PPC could have a steep impact on your bottom line.

 Pro-Tip: Google Adwords allows you to target specific keywords, much like search engine optimization does organically.
 However, Google also monitors how readily users interact with your content.
-If users typically leave your advertised content quickly (it is assumed that your content did not meet their needs), then Google will increase their price for your PPC efforts on that keyword.
-Make certain that the ad’s landing page is engrossing enough to hold users’ interest for at least a minute.
-This is another reason why Content and SEO are far more important to worry about first.
+If users typically leave your advertised content quickly, Google will assume that your content did not meet their needs and increase their price for your PPC efforts on that keyword.
+Make certain that the ad’s landing page is engaging enough to hold users’ interest for at least a minute.
+This is another reason why content marketing and SEO are far more important to worry about first.

-Google, of course, is the top dog with PPC advertising, just as they are the biggest player in just about every aspect of the digital marketing space.
-Google Adwords and the analytics software that Google’s entire suite of systems is outfitted with is more complex and informative than anything else you can find.
+Google, of course, is the top dog with PPC advertising, just as they are the biggest player in almost every aspect of the digital marketing space.
+Google Adwords and the analytics software that outfits Google’s entire suite of systems is more complex and informative than anything else you can find.

 Facebook and Social Advertising